The Best Things to Do in Thassos in Winter

 Thassos in winter looks like a completely different island.
 No more beach life, no traffic on the roads, and no crowds in the cafes and taverns.

 Most importantly, the temperature drops to below ten degrees and often reaches sub-zero levels.
-Let alone most stores shut down for winter.

-Despite the change, Thassos remains an island with a breathtaking landscape and spectacular beaches.
 Although not yet a winter destination in any way, the island has the means to become one in the future.
 You only have to look at what the locals do to get an idea of winter life in Thassos.

 Atspas Beach, Thassos island